 The above findings also suggest that the power of the event study methodology diminishes substantially as the event period is increased from one to just two days.
 During the past decade an increasing number of finance studies have considered abnormal returns for long-horizon windows of several years.
 Such studies have considered abnormal returns over twelve to sixty months after the announcements of various corporate events like mergers, share repurchases, initial public and seasoned equity offerings, spin-offs, stock splits and dividends.
-Examples of such studies include Ikenberry et al. (1995), Loughran and Ritter (1995), Brav and Gompers (1997), McConnell et al. (1999), Desai and Jain (1996).
+Examples of such studies include Ikenberry et al. (1995), Loughran and Ritter (1995), Brav and Gompers (1997), McConnell et al. (2001), Desai and Jain (1996).

 There are two reasons for studying the long-horizon window of several years after an announcement.
 First, the market may be unable to fully understand and incorporate the impact of the announcement on the company's value.
 Over time the market gets the opportunity to fully understand and incorporate the impact of the announcement on the company's value.
 Under this explanation, no new information related to the first announcement is released in this post-announcement period; hence this reason presumes a semistrong form inefficient market.
 Second, new information pertinent to the initial announcement may become known to the market participants in the months or years subsequent to the announcement.
 For example, the initial announcement could be a takeover offer announcement.
-Before the offer is finalized and completed several events could occur that might change the likelihood of the success of the management, and regulatory objections (see Bhagat et al., 2003).
+Before the offer is finalized and completed several events could occur that might change the likelihood of the success of the initial offer.
+Examples of such events include the arrival of a second bidder, litigation by target management, and regulatory objections (see Bhagat et al., 2005).
 In this scenario, one way to estimate the full impact of the initial event would be to consider the period from the initial announcement through final resolution - a period that could extend several years in some cases.